grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 }
 ```

-**Johnny:** Again, this will be added to the TODO list, so we can revisit it later.
-Seems like the Statement compiles and, as expected, is false, but not for the right reason.
+**Johnny:** This `NotImplementedException` will be added to the TODO list as well, so we can revisit it later.
+It looks like the Statement compiles and, as expected, is false, but not for the right reason.

 **Benjamin:** Let me see... yes, a `NotImplementedException` is thrown from the command's `Execute()` method.

 **Johnny:** Let's get rid of it.

 **Benjamin:** Sure.
-I removed the throw and the method is empty now:
+I removed the `throw` and the method is empty now:

 ```csharp
  public void Execute()